Knowing how to detect adblock users on your website is a critical must-have for ad-supported publishers.

 Some adblockers aren't even aware they have an adblocker running, and present a prime opportunity for publishers to engage them to whitelist the website.
 Surveys of adblockers find that "68% did not personally install or turn on their adblocking software.
 19% didn’t know who installed it, and 10% didn’t even know they had adblocking software running."

 Adblock detection is most commonly achieved by providing code that acts as "bait" to adblocking scripts.
 The bait is a bit of web code that falsely appears to be a container for an ad unit.
 When the adblock script seeks to block the bait, it modifies the page rendering, and this change can be identified as the work of an adblocker.
-Publishers can then launch a variety of actions to engage the visitor or mitigate the adblock losses.
+Publishers with adblock detection can then launch a variety of actions to engage the visitor or mitigate the revenue loss.

-The bait is typically a hidden <div> that contains a file known to be a target of adblockers, such as “ads.js”.
-Adblockers tactics are commonly posted and shared across the web, so adblock detection can use those same lists of targets to create the bait.
+The bait is typically a hidden <div> that contains a file known to be a target of adblock extensions, such as “ads.js”.
+Adblock tactics are commonly posted and shared across the web, so an adblock detector can use those same lists of targets to create the bait.
 Once adblock is detected, publishers can engage the visitor to:

 - Ask them to whitelist the website or turn off their adblocker